Elad-Mishali/Live_Navigation/README.md

 # Live Navigation

 # Description
-This Android application provides a navigation tool that can be used for padestrian navigation in an area without GPS.
+This Android application provides a navigation tool that can be used for pedestrian navigation in an area without GPS.

 # Technologies
 Kotlin